pubmania/a_diabetics_journal/docs/index.md

     * :white_check_mark: Stay active especially on fasting days (Exercise / Walks).

 ## The Awakening
 Then in October'2020 after another high 86 mmol/mol HbA1c result, I was told that I will have to start taking insulin.
-This is not where I wanted to be in my early 40s and so in desperation I started doing my own reading on trusty old Google and came across the book named ["The diabetes code" written by Dr. Jason Fung](https://www.scribd.com/read/372564265/The-Diabetes-Code-Prevent-and-Reverse-Type-2-Diabetes-Naturally).
+This is not where I wanted to be in my early 40s and so, in desperation, I started doing my own reading on trusty old Google and came across the book named ["The diabetes code" written by Dr. Jason Fung](https://www.scribd.com/read/372564265/The-Diabetes-Code-Prevent-and-Reverse-Type-2-Diabetes-Naturally).

-I am a scribd subscriber and the book is readily available there as part of my subscription and there was no barrier to entry and I started reading it.
+I am a scribd subscriber and the book is readily available there as part of my subscription so there was no barrier to entry and I started reading it.
 The book explains the concept of diabetes in a simple way and gives the approach of tackling it by means **intermittent fasting**.
 The concept was new to me but the more I read the more sense it made.
 Along with intermittent fasting, the book also talked about reducing the carb intake.

 I decided that before I go for insulin, I would like to give this approach a try.
 So I talked with my wife and the diabetic team at my local surgery about what and how I wanted to proceed.
 We agreed to take a very careful approach around fasting and see how it goes one day at a time.